tixlfinance/tixlfinance-community-data/exchanges/README.md

   - 2: 2 star crypto exchange
   - 1: 1 star crypto exchange
   - 0: 0 star crypto exchange

+- Wash Trading Score
+  - 3: Almost only wash trading.
+A lot of volume but bad liquidity.
+  - 2: Medium fake volume.
+  - 1: Some trading bots, but pretty good liquidity as well.
+  - 0: Only real volume

 - Total Score

-Sum of the previous values.
+Sum of the previous values minus wash_trading_score.
 The total score has a maximum of 10.

 ## Disclaimer
 Tixl Finance team allows anyone to submit new exchanges to this repository.
 However, this does not mean that we are in direct partnership with all of the exchanges.